Yolanda Adams: Book release

 Adams released her first book Points of Power in 2010.
 It is a Christian book in reference to living a pure, spirit-filled Christian life.

 Personal life

 Adams was married to Troy Mason from 1987 until 1990.
 Adams said spousal abuse was the reason for their divorce.
 In 1997, Adams married former NFL player Tim Crawford.
 The couple divorced in August 2004 after seven years.
-Adams and Crawford have one daughter, Taylor Adams Crawford, born in 2001.
+Adams and Crawford have one daughter, Taylor Ayanna Crawford, born in 2001.

-Adams served as a spokesperson for the Fila Corporation's Operation Rebound, a program that addressed the concern of inner-city schoolchildren.

 Adams was inducted into Alpha Kappa Alpha sorority as an honorary member on July 8, 2018.